 MH370 wreckage recovered on Reunion Island.
 Photo: EPA

-After months of searching the Indian Ocean in vain, the international effort to find the missing Malaysia Airlines flight MH370, which disappeared in mysterious circumstances in March 2014, failed to find anything.
+After months of searching the Indian Ocean, the international effort to find the missing Malaysia Airlines flight MH370, which disappeared in mysterious circumstances in March 2014, failed to find anything.

-However, in July 2015, wreckage was discovered on the shores of Reunion and later confirmed to have come from MH370.
-Although the mystery remains unsolved, the best clues to the aircraft's disappearance have shown up on this speck east of Africa.
+However, in July 2015, wreckage was discovered on the shores of Reunion.
+It was later confirmed to have come from MH370.
+Although the mystery remains unsolved, the best clues to the aircraft's disappearance have shown up on this tiny island east of Africa.

 It's home to the largest French city outside France

 Saint-Denis, the island's capital, has a population of 158,139.
 This makes it the 21st largest French city, and the largest French city that's not actually geographically located in France.
-With its French colonial architecture and lush gardens, it could give Singapore a run for its money in terms of being a green, clean and manicured island city.
+With its French colonial architecture and lush gardens, it could give Singapore a run for its money for being a green, clean and manicured island city.

 It's also home to 'the most beautiful village in France' … that's not in France